moorepants/learn-multibody-dynamics/energy.rst

 functions :math:`V` are potential energies in :math:`N`.
 The associated generalized active force contributions are conservative forces.
-The most common conservative forces seen in multibody systems are gravitational forces and ideal spring forces, but there are conservative forces realted to electrostic forces, magnetic forces, and other types.
+The most common conservative forces seen in multibody systems are gravitational forces and ideal spring forces, but there are conservative forces related to electrostatic forces, magnetic forces, etc.

-For small objects near Earth we model gravity as a uniform field and the potential energy of a particle or rigid body is:
+For small objects at Earth's surface we model gravity as a uniform field and the potential energy of a particle or rigid body is:

 .. math::